+A credit score is a number that lenders use to determine your borrowing potential.
 Your credit score depicts your current credit situation.
 There are three primary credit reporting agencies; Experian, Equifax, and TransUnion.
 Each credit reporting agency gathers credit data for millions of people.
 When you apply for credit, to buy a house, for example, your lender will order a copy of your credit report from a credit reporting agency.
 The agency then examines your credit data and attaches a credit score to the document.

 What Goes Into a Credit Score?

 Since a credit reporting agency uses a sophisticated analysis of your credit data to determine a credit score, it’s important to understand what kinds of information is analyzed.
 The main items a credit score is comprised of is:

 - Your past payment history

 - Types of Credit (credit cards, car loan, student loan, etc.)